 - Diced Tomatoes

-- other condiments like ketchup & mustard for the hot dogs
+- Condiments like ketchup & mustard for the hot dogs

 Instructions

-- Prepare chili recipe in slow cooker and cook for 6 hours.
+- Prepare the chili by combining all ingredients in a slow cooker and cook on low for 6 hours.

-- Place all the fixings in individual bowls or serving dishes for guests to help themselves to.
+- Place all the toppings in individual bowls or serving dishes along with serving utensils for guests to help themselves to.

 - Layer the base items with the chili.